 5. Focus Elsewhere

 As we age, oncoming headlights become more bothersome.
 Do not look into the headlights of an oncoming vehicle.
 Your eyes have adjusted to the dark, making these lights especially blinding.
 Try to look somewhere else ahead of you.
 Focus on the side of the road for a moment until the vehicle has passed.
-If it is the car behind you that is blinding you with their lights, turn your rearview mirror down.
+If it is the car behind you that is blinding you with its lights, turn your rearview mirror down.

-6. Keep a Newspaper Handy
+6. Keep a Rag or Cloth Handy

 7. Turn On the Fog Lights

 If your car is equipped with fog lights, make sure they are turned on.
 This will help you see changes in the road faster.
-One thing to keep in mind, though, is that fog lights cast shadows that will make rocks, potholes and bumps appear larger than they may be.
+One thing to keep in mind, though, is that fog lights cast shadows that will make rocks, potholes, and bumps appear larger than they may be.

 8. Clean Your Mirrors

 Dirty mirrors make it difficult to see.
 Streaked mirrors make the glare of lights worse.
 A good position for side mirrors is tipped slightly downward.
 You will have to move your head in a different way to see clearly, but lights will not bounce into your eyes.

 Eye doctors recommend keeping your eyes moving to prevent nighttime driving fatigue.
 They also suggest a checkup at least every two years for adults.
 Keeping your eyes in tip-top shape is a surefire way to drive more safely at night.
 Of all the tips for driving in the dark, this may be the most serious and life changing tip we can give.

 Driving after the sun goes down requires a different skill set than driving when the sun is up.
 It also requires that you make a few changes to your car.
 When you make sure that your mirrors are clean, your lights are positioned properly, and your interior lights are dimmed, you can be sure to avoid those accidents that can be.